netdata/netdata/README.md

 ### Realtime time data collection and charts!

-**Netdata** is a daemon that collects data in realtime (up to per second) and presents a web site to view and analyze them.
+**Netdata** is a daemon that collects data in realtime (per second) and presents a web site to view and analyze them.
 The presentation is full of charts that precisely render all system values, in realtime.

-It has been designed to be installed on every system, without desrupting its operation:
+It has been designed to be installed **on every system**, without desrupting it:

 1. It will just use some spare CPU cycles.

-    You can even control its CPU consumption by lowering its data collection frequency.
+    Although it is very light weight, on slow processors you can futher control its CPU consumption by lowering its data collection frequency.
-    It is also running with the lowest possible priority.
+    By default it is running with the lowest possible linux priority.

 2. It will use the memory you want it have.

-    You can control the memory it will use by sizing its round robin in memory database.
+    Although we have made the most to make its memory footprint the smallest possible, you can further control the memory it will use, by sizing its round robin memory database.

 3. It does not use disk I/O.

-    All its database is in memory, and it is only saved on disk and loaded back when netdata restarts.
-You can also disable the access log of its embedded web server.
+    All its round robin database is in memory.
+    It is only saved on disk and loaded back when netdata restarts.
+    You can also disable the access log of its embedded web server, so that netdata will not use any I/O at all while running.

 You can use it to monitor all your applications, servers, linux PCs or linux embedded devices.